youyuge34/Anime-InPainting/README.md

   - Auto-save and auto-load latest weights files
   - Add a fast training phase combined with origin phase 2 and 3
 - bugs fixed (most of them are merged into the original work)
+- Add utility files
 - Add configs in `config.yml`
   - PRINT_FREQUENCY
   - DEVICE : cpu or gpu
 - ... ...

-**You can do the amazing Anime inpainting conveniently here.
+**You can do the amazing Anime inpainting conveniently here.**

-And detailed training tutorial is introduced below.**
+**And detailed training tutorial is introduced below.**

 ## Prerequisites
 - Python 3